adabbott/Finale/README.md

 # Finale
-A collection of tools for financial market analysis
+A collection of tools for financial market analysis (work-in-progress)